ButterscotchRunner/DataWin/types.md

 u8.
 0 is "false", while any other number is "true", though 1 is preferred for "true".

 ## string

-A variable-length string of text, terminated with a word of 0.
+A variable-length string of UTF-8 text, the first four bytes are the length of the string, the string is null terminated.

+When the string is a pointer (`string*`), it will be pointing to the beginning of the string (excluding the length of the string) on the `STRG` chunk.